How to Take Payments on RingCentral: Secure Payment Processing

 • Your network infrastructure is out of PCI scope

-Shuttle costs $0.20 per transaction with no setup fees, no per-agent fees, and no monthly minimums.
+Voice payments cost $0.20 per successful transaction with no setup fees, no per-seat fees, and no monthly minimums.
+Payment links are currently free (a new pricing model is coming).

 Use Cases